-The Halloween season is upon us, making it the perfect time to get started on ghoulishly good crafts and decorations.
-Gather some items from around the house, stop at a craft store with a coupon for the rest, and you can make your house spooky on the cheap!
+The Halloween season is upon us, making it the perfect time to get started on ghoulishly good crafts and cheap Halloween decorations.
+Gather some items from around the house, stop at a craft store with a coupon for the rest, and you can make your house spooky on the cheap or dress up your spooktacular Halloween party!

 Decorated Wine Bottles